 Calcium is very important for the health of a pregnant woman.
 As the baby absorbs calcium for its own growth, there is a risk for the mother to lose her own bone density.
-Foods like milk, cheese, yoghurt and green leafy vegetables are rich in calcium.
-Nutritionist at KIMS Cuddles can help you with the right amount of supplements as well as guide you on your diet while you’re pregnant.
+Foods like milk, cheese, yogurt, and green leafy vegetables are rich in calcium.
+The nutritionist at KIMS Cuddles can help you with the right amount of supplements as well as guide you on your diet while you’re pregnant.

 - Vitamin D

 Vitamin D is important for the development of your baby’s bones and teeth.
 This fat-soluble vitamin helps maintain the levels of calcium and phosphorous.
 Lack of Vitamin D can cause complications such as rickets (which can lead to fractures and deformity), abnormal bone growth and delay in physical development.